Cyvann7/avarice/docs.md

 S--#65&#--P--T
 ```

 Scary new operators!
 But first, let's talk about "Modes".
 Avarice operations are divided into *"modes"* that change what a characters does based on which mode you are in.
-Here, we use the '#' to enter **Number** mode.
-In number mode, each digit you type is pushed into a number, then when a '&' ("Ampersand") symbol is encountered, it pushes the complete number into the numstack.
+Here, we use the '#' to enter **Stack** mode.
+In stack mode, each digit you type is pushed into a number, then when a '&' ("Ampersand") symbol is encountered, it pushes the complete number into the stack.

 Note that since the program can progress in any order, the number itself can also be in any [order](#order-of-operations), that is: